-Bluey’s been feeling blue of late.
-So, on the advice of his doctor, Bluey’s taken it upon himself to visit nine specialists—all experts in their respective ‘planetary-boundaries‘—to find out exactly what’s going on.
+Bluey’s been feeling blue.
+So, on the advice of the doctor, he’s taken it upon himself to visit nine specialists—all experts in their respective ‘planetary-boundaries‘.
+Bluey wants to find out exactly what’s going on.

 I’m pleased that’s over, dentist days aren’t my favourite.